abant07/ccsbase2/README.md

 ## Inference

-To perform inference, make sure the model ``ccsbase2.joblib`` and a inference csv file ``inference_input.csv`` is in your working directory with the exact column names "smi,mass,z,instrument,adduct"
+To perform inference, make sure the model ``ccsbase2.joblib`` and a inference csv file ``inference_input.csv`` is in your working directory with the exact column names "smi,ionmass,z,instrument,adduct"

 Then run the file below.